koodikulma-fi/data-signals/README.md

 The `ContextAPI` can also affect syncing of `Context` refreshes in regards to the "delay" cycle.
 - For example, consider a state based rendering app, where you first set some data in context to trigger rendering ("pre-delay"), but want to send a signal only once the whole rendering is completed ("delay").
 Eg. the signal is meant for a component that was not there before the state refresh.
-- To solve it, the rendering hosts can simply use a connected contextAPI and override its `afterRefresh` method to await until rendering completed, making the "delay" be triggered only once the last of them completed.
+- To solve it, the rendering hosts can simply use a connected contextAPI and override its `awaitRefresh` method to await until rendering completed, making the "delay" be triggered only once the last of them completed.

 ### 3. STATIC LIBRARY METHODS

 A couple of data reusing concepts in the form of library methods.
-- Simple `areEqual(a, b, level?)` and `deepCopy(anything, level?)` methods with custom level of depth (-1) for deep supporting Objects, Arrays, Maps, Sets and (skipping) classes.
+- Simple `areEqual(a, b, level?)` and `deepCopy(anything, level?)` methods with custom level of depth (-1).
+    * The methods support native JS Objects, Arrays, Maps, Sets and handling classes.
-- Data selector features with 3 variants:
+- Data selector features:
     * `createDataTrigger` triggers a callback when reference data is changed from previous time.
     * `createDataMemo` recomputes / reuses data based on arguments: if changed, calls the producer callback.
     * `createDataSource` is like createDataMemo but with an extraction process before the producer callback.
+    * `createCachedSource` is like createDataSource but creates a new data source for each cacheKey.

 ---